Edward Wix: In Newfoundland

 Wix first went to Newfoundland with Bishop John Inglis in 1827 in his role as the Bishop's chaplain.
 H. W. LeMessurier, in a short history of St. Thomas Church, St. John's, describes him as an "indefatigable Missionary."
 Bishop Feild, in his 1848 Journal, had also described Wix as "indefatigable".

 Wix frequently travelled around Newfoundland as part of his duties as a missionary, and reached southern Labrador in 1831.
 His best known missionary journey is recounted in his book Six Months of a Newfoundland Missionary's Journal from February to August, 1835.

 Wix was also much occupied with fundraising, road-building, education, and the other social and political issues of his time.
 He was responsible for the construction of St. Thomas' Anglican Church in St. John's, Newfoundland, and was credited with persuading the Church of England to create the Diocese of Newfoundland and Bermuda, and to appoint the first Bishop, Aubrey George Spencer, in 1839.

-Wix abruptly left Newfoundland in 1838 following accusations of wrongdoing.
+According to Frederick Jones, "In October 1838 Wix left Newfoundland secretly and hurriedly, in a manner which, according to the Reverend Thomas Finch Hobday Bridge, “both surprised and appalled the members of the Church.”
+He left in poor health and in debt to the amount of £1,300, and after having been seen in the company of a prostitute."
 Aside from a few short periods working as a curate in the London area, Wix spent the rest of his life as an invalid.
-He and his wife lived in different places, moving to their son's parish in Swanmore shortly before Edward Wix died in 1866.
+He and his wife lived in different places, moving to their son's parish, the Church of St Michael and All Angels, Swanmore, Ryde on the Isle of Wight shortly before Edward Wix died in 1866.